qinchonghanzuibang/betterMacos/README.md

 ![Shortcut basic](./images/MacOS Default/1.3 shortcuts/shortcut.png)

-I apologize for some of the Chinese names
+You can ignore some of the shortcuts I created/copied if they are in Chinese.

 ### ... still updating